 DSA must be compacted by a minimum 10-ton vibratory roller.
-DSA must be placed at optimum moisture to achieve compaction.
-If the material adheres to the roller drum, the aggregate may be too moist.
+Verify that moisture is optimum for compaction.
+If the material has dried out, re-wet the DSA surface with a water truck.
+If clumps of aggregate adhere to the roller drum, the aggregate may be too moist.
 Allow drying time before rolling.
 Do not use the vibratory rolling mode if that action brings water to the surface of the aggregate.

-- 1A.
-SUPPORTED EDGE: If edge of placed aggregate is supported by an existing bank or berm: First pass: Roll slowly in static mode on the outside edge of placed aggregate. - 1B.
+- 1a.
+SUPPORTED EDGE: If edge of placed aggregate is supported by an existing bank or berm: First pass: Roll slowly in static mode on the outside edge of placed aggregate. - 1b.
 UNSUPPORTED EDGE: If the edge of the placed aggregate is not supported: First Pass: Roll slowly in static mode near but not over unsupported outside edges.
 Once that path is firm, move progressively closer to the outside edge with static passes until unsupported edge is firm. - 2.
 SEQUENCE: As in all rolling operations, compaction is achieved making overlapping lengthwise passes beginning at the ditch or berm-side and working toward the crown or the top edge.
 In no case should the roller be run lengthwise on the top of the road crown. - 3.
 VIBRATORY ROLLER: The initial pass over un-compacted aggregate should be completed in static mode.
 All successive passes should be made in vibratory mode.
 The final pass over each area should be made in static mode to remove all roller edge marks.
 Vibration should be turned off during steep downgrade passes to prevent creating a "wave" of aggregate movement in front of the roller. - 4.
-DESIRED COMPACTION: DSA is designed to be compacted to between 95% and 100% of the maximum dry-mass (dry-weight) density determined according to ASTM D698.
+DESIRED COMPACTION: DSA is designed to be compacted to between 95% and 100% of the maximum dry-mass (dry-weight) density determined according to ASTM D698, Procedure C. Standard.
 On-site compaction testing is recommended to confirm actual moisture content and density (figure 4).
 The costs of on-site density testing can be incorporated into the grant.
-Adequate compaction is achieved when the aggregate is at 95% of its maximum dry density.
+Adequate compaction is achieved at 95% of the aggregate maximum dry density.